 We highly recommend attending this meeting in order to get your questions about MIT answered while also demonstrating a desire to attend the school.
 Preparing for the interview beforehand is a great strategy to ensure it goes off without a hitch.

 Getting excellent grades and test scores to get into a university

-Although MIT admissions staff looks at a wide variety of factors – both academic and non-academic – when considering who gets admitted and who gets denied, it’s tough to understate the importance of academic performance.
+What does MIT look for in applicants?
+MIT admissions staff looks at a wide variety of factors – both academic and non-academic – when considering who gets admitted and who gets denied, it’s tough to understate the importance of academic performance.
 You’ll need to perform well on standardized test scores such as the SAT and ACT as well as your high school courses.
 We advise students to take Advanced Placement (AP) courses and honors courses in order to boost their GPA.
 When it comes to testing scores, it’s recommendable to take them at least twice to optimize your performance.

 Signing up for summer programs

 The initiative was one of the key characteristics that MIT says it actively looks for in students.
 What better way to show a willingness to go above and beyond than to spend a few weeks during the summer pursuing your academic interest and developing your skills in the area?
 Fortunately, there are countless summer programs that offer a wonderful opportunity for high schoolers to do just that.
 While it’s important to find an activity in which you’re interested, you still want to make sure the program lines up with the field you want to pursue.

 Awesome letters of recommendation for a university